DLesmes/k8s/intro/k8s_fundamentals.md

 ## How to Implement an LLM Model in a Kubernetes Cluster? 🧠

-Let's walk through the process of deploying a DeepSig model directly in Minikube, using the following components:
+Let's walk through the process of deploying a DeepSeek model directly in Minikube, using the following components:

 ### Unoptimized Server Deployment 🔧
 Basic configuration for environments without specialized hardware